lolelu/pokemon-team-builder/README.md

-# S'NCE - Pokemon Team Builder project
+# Pokemon Team Builder project

 ### How to build and run the project